agiledev-students-fall2023/2-git-workflow-practice-cindyliang01/README.md

 plenty of companies (tech and non-tech) that are in need of software engineers.
 It might take a couple hundred applications, but I think jobs are still out
 there if you can find them.

+Christine Lei: I also couldn't finish the read due to the fact that I am not a memebr of Medium, but I was worried about the same thing as well.
+However, recently I have been thinking if I were to choose my major again and what would I choose.
+The answer is that I would still want to be a software developers because at least I know what I am learning is useful.
+Hoping the best of all of us(fingers crossed) !!!